-5. Catchment Areas
+4. Catchment areas

-- 5.1.
-The location of the student's normal residence will usually determine the catchment area school for enrolment purposes.
-The Superintendent reviews the boundaries for each school, and these may be adjusted periodically based on the number of school age children residing in the area surrounding a school, space, resources and facilities. - 5.2.
-Should parents wish to enrol a student in a school other than the one serving the catchment area in which they reside, they may apply to do so in accordance with the Out of Catchment procedures listed below.

-6. Registration periods for Catchment Schools
+- 4.1.
+The location of the student's normal residence will usually determine the catchment area school for enrollment purposes.
+The Superintendent reviews the boundaries for each school, and these may be adjusted periodically based on the number of school age children residing in the area surrounding a school, space, resources and facilities. - 4.2.
+Almost all children should be accommodated in the school serving the catchment area in which they reside.
+However, in a case where parents wish to enrol a student in a school other than the one serving the catchment area in which they reside, they may apply to do so in accordance with the procedures. - 5.
+Registration periods for Catchment Schools - 5.1.

-- 6.1.
 Applications from new students to enrol for the next school year will be accepted at their catchment area school, beginning January 1st, during regular office hours, for a September school start.
-Seats will be assigned based on the registration priorities listed above. - 6.2.
-Kindergarten registration will commence the third Monday in January for District Programs (Choice) and the fourth Monday in January each year for catchment schools, until the end of the first week of the following school year (September).
+Seats will be assigned based on the registration priorities listed above.